In this article, we will be looking at a WeakHashMap from the java.util package.

 2.2.
 Soft References

-Simply put, an object that has a SoftReference pointing to it will not be garbage collected until the JVM absolutely needs memory.
+Simply put, an object that has a SoftReference pointing to it won't be garbage collected until the JVM absolutely needs memory.

 Let's see how we can create a SoftReference in Java: